An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Introduction

 \section{Introduction}

-As storing and processing large amounts of data is almost trivial nowadays, and business processes become more and more automated, many businesses that have traditionally operated on quarterly or monthly bases are now operating on a weekly time scale, and weekly data become an important forecasting use case.
-Despite their relevance in practice, forecasters have traditionally focused more on series with lower or higher granularity.
+Even though weekly time series are an important type of series in many business contexts, forecasters have traditionally focused more on series with lower or higher granularity.
 The M3 and M4 competitions \citep{makridakis_2000_m3, makridakis_2018_m4} were dominated by monthly series, besides strong presences of quarterly and yearly series.
 On the other hand, daily and sub-daily series also gain considerable attention as they often show multiple seasonalities which makes them an interesting field of study \citep{bandara_2019_msnet, Hara-Wild_2018_fasster}.

+Weekly time series generally have only a single seasonality with a long cycle, i.e., a yearly seasonality with a seasonal cycle of approximate length 52.18, which is a large and a non-integer value compared with the other commonly considered seasonalities such as quarterly and monthly.
+On the other hand, when an integer seasonality is required, there are two possible values, 52 and 53, depending on the year.
+Selection between these integer and non-integer values for the seasonal period depends on the situation.
+This particular seasonality needs to be properly accounted for in the modelling.
+Furthermore, due to the long seasonal cycle, weekly series often do not have data spanning over two full periods (two years) where this has consequences for the modelling process.

+Even though modelling weekly time series is not as popular a use case as modelling quarterly and monthly series, weekly series are very important in practice.
+As storing and processing large amounts of data is almost trivial nowadays, and business processes become more and more automated, many businesses that have traditionally operated on quarterly or monthly bases are now operating on a weekly time scale, and consequently, practitioners are often interested in forecasting product sales on a weekly basis.

 Consequently, in the M4, the best-performing methods in the weekly category were quite different to the overall winning methods.
 The method that won the M4-weekly category was a solution based on the commercial Forecast Pro software, discussed in detail by \cite{goodrich_2020_forecast_pro}, where notably those authors also argue that the M4 in general is not very representative for a usual business situation but ``the weekly data are perhaps the most similar to business data.''
 Though the method of \citet{goodrich_2020_forecast_pro} is very accurate, it requires a significant amount of manual intervention and thorough domain knowledge to retrieve good forecasts, and it is based on a proprietary software.

 On the other hand, the methods that performed overall well in the competition popularised important methodological innovations in the forecasting field.
 Namely 1) forecast combination (ensembling) with meta-learning, as used in the second-winning method from \citet{pablo_2020_fforma} that combines the forecasts of a set of base algorithms, and 2) the use of global forecasting models \citep{januschowski_2020_criteria}, as in the winning method from \citet{smyl_2020_hybrid}, which is a global forecasting method (that also uses ensembling at different stages of the algorithm).